Dolores R. sent us the newest message

 …PETA isn’t somehow being used against their knowledge; they’re co-promoting it.
 There’s no disclaimer, no weaseling out, no “we didn’t know about it”; this is 100% PETA-approved.

-Also in PETA: women packaged like meat and imagined as meat, and in cages, women who love animals get naked (men wear clothes), the banned superbowl ad, and a collection of various PETA advertising using (mostly women’s) nudity.Lisa Wade is a professor of sociology at Occidental College.
+Also in PETA: women packaged like meat and imagined as meat, and in cages, women who love animals get naked (men wear clothes), the banned superbowl ad, and a collection of various PETA advertising using (mostly women’s) nudity.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.